Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Numerical experiments

 \section{Numerical experiments}

-We use simulated datasets to evaluate the performance of the CaZnRLS estimator, computed with GEP-MSCRA (see Appendix B for its implementation details), and compare its performance with that of CoCoLasso in \cite{Datta16} and NCL in \cite{Loh11}, respectively, in terms of the relative root-mean-square-error (RMSE), the computing time, the number of correct (NC) and incorrect (NIC) predictors identified, respectively.
+We use simulated datasets to evaluate the performance of the CaZnRLS estimator, computed with GEP-MSCRA (see Appendix C for its implementation details), and compare its performance with that of CoCoLasso and NCL in terms of the number of signs identified correctly (NC) and identified incorrectly (NIC) for predictors, and the relative root-mean-square-error (RMSE).
 Let $\beta^{f}$ be the final output of one of three solvers.
-We calculate its relative RMSE by \( \frac{\|\beta^{f}-\beta^{*}\|}{\|\beta^*\|}, \) and NC and NIC by
+Define